Eadgyth/Programming-Editor/README.md

 embryonic.
 Some are:
 <ul>
 <li>Running an interactive program that asks for input through a command-line is not guaranteed
     to work in the console area of the program.
-Interactive programs in Java seem to work fine but, for example, an interactive Perl script does not unless the autoflushing of its STDOUT is enabled in the script itself.</li>
+Interactive programs in Java seem to work fine but, for example, an interactive Perl script does not unless the autoflushing of Perl's STDOUT is enabled in the script itself.</li>
-<li>The built in packing of a jar file for a java application bundles only .class files.</li>
+<li>The compilation of a Java project and the creation of an executable jar file includes only files
+    indide an assigned project.</li>
 <li>The printing to a printer is rudimentary and is rather the blueprint for a printing function.
     The page size is not controlled.</li>
 </ul>